 Road Conditions

-The sealed road goes all the way to Cape Tribulation.
-A standard rental car is fine.
-North of Cape Tribulation (the Bloomfield Track towards Cooktown) is unsealed 4WD-only and impassable in the wet season.
-Drive slowly — cassowaries cross roads, especially at dawn and dusk.
+The sealed road goes all the way to Cape Tribulation — a standard rental car is fine.
+North of Cape Tribulation (the Bloomfield Track toward Cooktown) is unsealed 4WD-only and impassable in the wet season.
+Drive slowly — cassowaries cross roads at dawn and dusk.

 Mobile Coverage

-Mobile phone reception is patchy to non-existent in much of the Daintree, especially north of the river.
+Reception is patchy to non-existent in much of the Daintree, especially north of the river.
 Download offline maps before you go if self-driving.
 Mossman and Port Douglas have good coverage.
+Tell someone your plans if venturing off-road.

 Useful Resources